by Diana Price

 Though we are individuals, our commonalities as survivors make us members of a club.
 Make no mistake; it is a club we never planned to join, but it has its benefits.
 Cancer survivors who meet other cancer survivors already have common ground on which to base a friendship.
 And many of us survivors, in time, feel that cancer was one of the best things that ever happened to us.
 In facing our own mortality, we are empowered to change our lives for the better.
 There is a reason why more than 50 percent of women treated for breast cancer get divorced: once they are diagnosed, there is no time to waste in an unhappy marriage or with superficial friends who take but don’t give back.

 To this day when someone asks me how many years I have survived, I get a millisecond of anxiety inside.
-I was diagnosed in August 2000 and finished chemotherapy and radiation therapy in April 2001.
-Am I an 11-year survivor since diagnosis, or am I a 10-year survivor since the end of treatment?
-Or am I a six-year survivor since my five-year mark?
+I was diagnosed ten years ago and finished chemotherapy and radiation therapy a year later.
+Do i mark my survivorship from diagnosis, the end of treatment or since my five-year mark?

 To take the pressure off, I answer differently depending on my mood.
-Sometimes I say that I was diagnosed in 2000.
-Other times I give a number just to make them happy.
 Recognizing that many people have asked the question just to ask, not really caring what answer I give, I don’t worry too much.
 On occasion I smile demurely and say that I’ve lost count or don’t even remember.
 After all, does it really matter?
 I’m still here.